 Finding 8 - Risk Register (O) Risk A review of the R&D risk register, as at 17 th December 2019, noted that one risk (Ref.
 145) had not been updated since May 2018, whilst another risk (Ref.
 149) appears to have implemented actions, yet the risk remains on the register rather than accepting the mitigating risk.
 Lack of governance and management of the R&D Department.
 Recommendation 8 Priority level R&D Management should review the risk register to ensure all actions are updated on a regular basis and the application of risk treatment is accurate and correct.
-MEDIUM Management Response Responsible Officer/ Deadline 5 escalation to the R&D sub-committee where necessary, and removal of the risk where appropriate.
+MEDIUM are updated on a regular basis and the application of risk treatment is MEDIUM Responsible Officer/ Deadline escalation to the R&D sub-committee where necessary, and removal of the risk where appropriate.